cryingcupcakegames/victusfancontrol/README.md

 https://github.com/OmenMon/OmenMon/releases
 https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/releases

 You should change OMENMON_PATH and LHM_DLL_PATH in the Python file.
-You can adjust the fan steps and other options there as well.
+You can change the fan steps and other options there as well.

 You can add it to startup using a batch file with code similar to this:
 cd "C:\Users\user\Documents\Programs\victusfancontrol"